-The submission of entries for the 2018 MIFF is now closed.
-The ten chosen finalists will be notified by email on October 31, 2017 and the 6th Manhattan International Film Festival Screening will be held on March, 2018.
+Deadline for film submissions is on October 31, 2018.
+The ten chosen finalists will be notified by email on December 10, 2018 and the 7th Manhattan International Film Festival Screening will be held on March 2019 in New York City.

 For inquiries, you may email the MIFF Secretariat at firstname.lastname@example.org.

 Watch out for the trailer!

 Nine finalists were invited to screen their films in Manhattan during the 2015 Manhattan International Film Festival.
 They represented countries including Finland, Philippines, Taiwan, Chile, and United States.
 At the conclusion of the festival screenings, four young directors were awarded prizes for their outstanding short films, which portray the dignity of the human person with creativity and depth.